philippe-heitzmann/LendingClub_ML_App/README.md

 ## Project Overview

-- The goal of this project is train machine learning classification models to predict default probabilities of [Lending Club dataset](https://www.kaggle.com/datasets/ethon0426/lending-club-20072020q1) loans issued in 2018 by training these models on pre-2018 loan data from this dataset
+- The goal of this project is to train machine learning classification models to predict default probabilities of [Lending Club dataset](https://www.kaggle.com/datasets/ethon0426/lending-club-20072020q1) loans issued in 2018 by training these models on pre-2018 loan data from this dataset
-- The end goals is to uncover the best investment opportunity set for an investor looking to maximize his or her returns on the 2018 loan set.
+- Leveraging these predictions, an IRR-optimized portfolio of highest-yielding 2018 loans is constructed for a hypothetical investor looking to maximize his or her returns on this loan set
 - To better present and visualize key ML results and recommendations an interactive dashboard application using a Python Dash frontend and Flask backend is created
     - See **Build and run app** for instructions on how to build and run app
     - See **Sample app visualizations** for sample screenshots of app